dugism/dugism.github.io/dugism.md

 All is of Two
 None is of Void
-Void of/is all is/of Two, DUGU
+Void of/is all is/of Two
+DUGU

 ##### Dug 1.3.10